 Rent Schedules (form HUD-92458) and Gross Rent Changes

 Check contract rents for each unit size periodically, verifying compliance with the form HUD-92458.
-EPS cannot approve a Gross Rent change on your HAP Voucher unless we have a signed copy of the 92458, and an approval letter from your state Contract Administrator.
+EPS cannot cannot approve a Gross Rent change on your HAP Voucher unless we have a signed copy of the 92458, and an approval letter from your state Contract Administrator.

-If possible, report Gross Rent Changes on the HAP Voucher which coincides with the date the change is taking place.
+If possible, report Gross Rent Changes on the HAP Voucher which coincides with the date the change takes place.
 This negates the need for any retroactive adjustments, and the chance for incorrect adjustments.
 For instance, a Gross Rent change effective 11/01/XX, but reported on the December HAP Voucher will require an adjustment for each affected tenant for the month of November.
 Reporting the 11/01/XX Gross Rent change on the November HAP Voucher would not generate any Gross Rent adjustments, just changes to the Assistance Payment for the tenant’s households.

 When a retroactive Gross Rent Change is done, and there are certifications already reported to HUD that are effective AFTER the effective date of the Gross Rent Change, you will need to process corrected 50059s for those certifications.
-Your software should make you aware that there may be some 50059s that require corrections to be done so the accurate Assistance Payment is reflected on the HAP Voucher.
+Your software should make you aware that there may be some 50059s that require corrections to be made so the accurate Assistance Payment is reflected on the HAP Voucher.